afiniel/openxdagpool-scripts/README.md

 18. copy `engine/config.php.EXAMPLE` to `engine/config.php`, read the file and set appropriate values.
 Configure the mysql server and create a database according to comments.
 Create one database table given in `engine/db_schema.sql`
 19. create a new nginx vhost with root in `/var/www/pool` directory, using `server_name pool.local`. **Make sure** this vhost is not callable from the internet.
-Configuration depends a lot on your exact setup, but you may use configuration directives like `allow 127.0.0.1; deny all;` in the server directive if required.
+Configuration depends a lot on your exact setup, but you may use configuration directives like `allow 127.0.0.1; deny all;` in the server section if required.
 You may add `127.0.0.1 pool.local` into your `/etc/hosts` if necessary.
 20. make sure you can call the core by issuing `wget -qO- http://pool.local/core_call.php` from the environment that will run [OpenXDAGPool](https://github.com/XDagger/openxdagpool).
 You should see a json like this, verifying the configuration is correct.
 ```
 {